bcgov/networkpolicy-migration-workshop/README.md

 # Prologue

  Back in 2019 we decided to take a strong stance on security and, by way of a security focused project, began implementing several tools to make our OpenShift Container Platform (OCP) a leader in this respect.
-One of these tools, Aporeto, was chosen over KNP because it offered a way to extend security policies outside of OCP into other system.
-This would enable teams to write policy for OCP as well as external system.
+One of these tools, Aporeto, was chosen over Kubernetes Netowrk Policy (KNP) because it offered a way to extend security policies outside of OCP into other system.
+This would have enabled teams to write policy for OCP as well as external system from one central location.

  This went reasonably well on OCP4, however, significate issues have forced us to pivot to KNP.
 Some might say this was a failure, but in reality, learning new information and acting on it is a success.
 Learning new information and doing nothing would certainly be a failure.

 **Takeaway 🧐**
-- Aporeto and Kubernetes NetworkPolicy (KNP) are have a fairly comparable impact from the end-users perspective.
+- Aporeto and Kubernetes NetworkPolicy are have a fairly comparable impact from the end-users (platform tenant) perspective.
 The main differences is that Aporeto could be extended to external systems where as KNP ony applies to OCP.

 # Introduction

-This guide will walk you through the migration from Aporeto Network Security Policy (NSP) to OpenShift / Kubernets Network Policy (KNP).
+This guide will walk you through the migration from Aporeto Network Security Policy (NSP) to OpenShift / Kubernets Network Policy.

 As you progress through the guide you will be able to leverage much of what you have done for NSP; for example, you can continue to use labels such as `role=web` or `component=api` that you may have created.

 The current version of the OpenShift (v4.5) on the platform does not support all features outlined in the [Kubernetes NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/network-policies/) documentation.
 The main differences as noted in the [OpenShift SDN](https://docs.openshift.com/container-platform/4.5/networking/openshift_sdn/about-openshift-sdn.html) documentation are that egress rules and some ipBlock rules are currently not supported; we expect these features to be delivered with OpenShift 4.8 later this fall.

-If you need egress rules to limit what your pods can communicate with contact Platform Services.
+If you need egress rules to limit what your pods can communicate with contact Platform Services (PS).
 We can help implement this type of policy.

 # Getting Started